ShreyashChilip/Airborne-threat-alert/README.md

 ✅ **Scalable Backend**
 - A FastAPI backend processes videos efficiently, logs detections, and serves annotated results.

+✅ **Calls and audio based alerts **
+- Uses the best medium for alrting the authority remotely, i.e. Audio based in app alerts and placing calls to ensure sure shot acknowledgement from monitoring authority.
 ---

 ## 🛠️ Technical Implementation

 ### Technologies Used
 - **Python** 🐍: Core language for backend development.
-- **YOLOv8 (Ultralytics)** 🏹: For real-time object detection of birds, drones, and missiles.
+- **YOLOv11 (Ultralytics)** 🏹: For real-time object detection of birds, drones, and missiles.
-- **DeepSORT** 🔄: For tracking objects across video frames with unique IDs.
-- **Kalman Filters** 📈: For predicting the trajectory of detected objects.
 - **OpenCV** 🎥: For video processing and frame extraction.
-- **Matplotlib** 📊: For visualizing object trajectories.
 - **FastAPI** ⚡: For building a high-performance API to process videos and serve results.
 - **Flutter** 📱: For developing a cross-platform mobile app with an intuitive UI.
 - **Dio & Flutter Downloader**: For handling file uploads and downloads in the Flutter app.
+- **Twilio API**: For placing calls efficiently.

 ### System Architecture
 1. **Frontend (Flutter App)**
    - Users upload surveillance videos via the AeroSentinel app.